Pressure gaps, geometric potentials, and nonpositively curved manifolds: Preliminary

 where $\lambda^{u}(v)$ is the minimum eigenvalue of the shape operator on the unstable horosphere $H^{u}(v)$ at $v$.
 Using $\lambda$ we can define nested compact subsets $\{\Reg(\eta)\}_{\eta>0}$ of $\Reg$ where

-These subsets may be viewed as uniformity blocks in the sense of Pesin theory, where the hyperbolicity is uniform.
+These subsets may be viewed as uniformity blocks in the sense of Pesin's theory, where the hyperbolicity is uniform.
 More details and properties of the function $\lambda$ can be found in \cite{burns2018unique}.

 The \textit{geometric potential} $\varphi^{u}:T^{1}M\to\R$ is an important potential that measures the infinitesimal volume growth in the unstable direction: